eprbell/rp2/docs/developer_faq.md

 ## What are the Design Guidelines?
 Read the [design guidelines](../README.dev.md#design-guidelines) section of the documentation.

-## What is the Best Way to Get Started on DaLI Development?
+## What is the Best Way to Get Started on RP2 Development?
 Read the [contribution guidelines](../CONTRIBUTING.md#contributing-to-the-repository) and the [developer documentation](../README.dev.md) (especially the Plugin Development section).
 Then look for an unassigned [issue](https://github.com/eprbell/rp2/issues) that is marked as `good first issue`, or ask the project maintainers.

 ## How to Develop a RP2 Report Generator Plugin?